aailab-uct/Automated-Robust-and-Reproducible-Voice-Pathology-Detection/README.md

 4. `classifier_pipeline.py` - **running the machine learning pipeline**.

 This step is computationally extremely demanding and it took more than 14 days to finish on the recommended setup. **The number of cores (or CPUs) can significantly reduce the computation time!**.
 The result is the `results` folder containing subfolders `men` and `women` that contains the subfolders with results for all datasets generated in previous step.
 The results are saved into the `results.csv` files.
-All files with results are checking across the checksums provided in `misc/after_IV.sha256` file.
+All files with results are checked across the checksums provided in `misc/after_IV.sha256` file.

 5. `average_results.py` - **computing average results**